carpentries-lab/metagenomics-workshop/_extras/data.md

 # Features of the dataset
 The dataset in Zenodo contains two files:
-`dc_workshop.zip`  Three samples from Cuatro Cienegas sediments with their corresponding taxonomic assignation files.
+`dc_workshop.zip`  Three samples from Cuatro Ciénegas sediments with their corresponding taxonomic assignation files.
 `MGRAST_MetaData_JP.xlsx` Metadata about our three Cuatro Cienegas samples accepted by MGRAST

 The dc_workshop.zip contains the following files.